bazaarvoice/emodb/docs/_posts/2016-08-31-securityadmin.md

 At this point __pebbles__ has administrative access to EmoDB.
 From this point onward either __pebbles__ or other API keys with administrative access can manage API keys.

+### Optionally Securing the Keys in config.yaml

+As noted above securing the admin and replication API keys in `config.yaml` is optional; EmoDB would work just as well were __pebbles__ and __bambam__ written in plaintext.
+The risk in storing these keys in plaintext is that anyone on the EmoDB instance with access to the configuration file can read the admin API key and therefore have full administrative access.
+Additionally, you likely will have a system in place for deploying EmoDB and that system will require `config.yaml` or some other dependency to contain the API keys, such as a file in a Puppet module or a deployment package stored in S3, and each one of these introduces a new vulnerability for your admin API key.

+Having said that, be aware that the cryptographic strength of the encrypted API keys is pretty weak.
+With the current implementation decrypting the keys can be done with only your configuration file and the source code for encrypting and decrypting the keys.
+Therefore, encrypting the keys should be considered only a base level encryption to prevent casual viewers and resource crawlers from reading the configuration file's API keys.
+You should still treat the encrypted API keys with the same level of protection as you would with any other sensitive credential.

 API Key Administration Task
 ---------------------------